andrew1007/mrfa-demo/article/5-normalized-state-trees.md

 # Normalized State Trees

 ## Introduction

-The complexity of modern frontend applications are immense.
+The complexity of modern frontend applications are immense, making data design more important than ever before.
+As your understanding of optimization matures, data design and management becomes more important than component design.
 The way data is structured, managed, transformed, and computed will be the central point of interest.
-The better the data is designed, the simpler it is to maintain and optimize a React app.The principles of designing backend systems

-Design decisions are easier when the application is treated like a server with a thin UI layer on top of it.
-In a server, data is king and is always treated with respect.
+React apps are easier to maintain and optimize with a well-designed schema.

 ## Normalized State Data

 Normalization is imperative for a maintainable SSOT (single source of truth) data model.
 Do not duplicate stored data.
+In the same way data normalization is respected on the backend, similar attitudes apply to frontend data management.
 It may be helpful to think of a state tree as a server-side database.

-In the same way data (and its normalization) is respected on the backend, similar attitudes should apply to how the frontend manages data.

-Duplication becomes less alluring when data is easily accessible.
-This is commonly done by storing data as records in key-value pairs.
+Duplication becomes less alluring when data is designed to be easily accessible.
+This is commonly done by storing data as records (key-value pairs).
 This also provides the benefit of O(1) key access.
-An array of records can be converted using a simple one-liner.

-If order matters in a part of an application (that cannot computed), retain an array of `ids`.
+If order matters in a part of an application (that cannot be inferred), retain an array of `ids`.

 ```typescript
 const normalizedState = {